sascha432/trailing_edge_dimmer/README.md

 ## Energy Monitor and Advanced Features

 Due to limited space the Energy Monitor is not integrated into the ATmega firmware.
-It is available for ESP8266 using the KFC Firmware, which offers an easy way to configure the firmware over a WebUI.
+It is available for the ESP8266 using the KFC Firmware, which offers an easy way to configure the firmware over a WebUI.
 Direct access to the I2C or UART is also available.
 MQTT and Home Assistant are supported.

 ![KFC WebUI Configuraiton](https://raw.githubusercontent.com/sascha432/trailing_edge_dimmer/master/docs/images/kfc_webui1.png)